 Assistant Professor of Voice and Vocal Pedagogy; Associate Director of Opera; Soprano

-BA, Birmingham-Southern College
+BM, Birmingham-Southern College

 MM, University of Akron